mountainkidai/rfSEClub/Vocab/Phrases.md

 10. A blessing in disguise

    Meaning: Something that seems bad at first but turns out to have good results.
    Sentence: "Losing that job was a blessing in disguise because I found a much better position."

+11. A penny for your thoughts

+    Meaning: A way to wish someone good luck, especially before a performance.
+    Example: “You’ve got your big presentation today—break a leg!”